 Governor Carney, DPH, DEMA Announce Community COVID-19 Testing Sites

-WILMINGTON, Del. – Governor John Carney, the Delaware Division of Public Health (DPH), and the Delaware Emergency Management Agency (DEMA), announced a substantial list of community testing sites this week.
-Testing locations include pop-up and Curative trailer sites.
+WILMINGTON, Del. – Governor John Carney, the Delaware Division of Public Health (DPH), and the Delaware Emergency Management Agency (DEMA) announced the list of community testing sites throughout Delaware this week.
+Testing locations listed below include pop-up and Curative trailer sites, as well as community sites hosted by St. Francis Hospital and Henrietta Johnson Medical Center.

-“Testing for COVID-19 is the best way to track the spread of the virus and respond to potential outbreaks,” said Governor Carney.
-“Whether or not you have symptoms, we encourage you to get tested for COVID-19 at a site near you, and to continue to follow basic health precautions so we can slow the spread.
-Keep wearing your masks in public.
+“As we enter the colder months, with Delawareans spending more time indoors, it’s more important than ever to follow the basic public health measures that we know work to reduce the spread of COVID-19,” said Governor Carney.
+“Avoid gatherings with those outside your household.
+Keep wearing a mask in public.
 Wash or sanitize your hands frequently.
-Keep your distance and avoid gatherings with those outside of your household.
-Stay home if you’re sick.”
+And consider getting a free COVID-19 test – whether you have symptoms or not.
+Testing is the best tool we have to track spread of this virus and monitor potential outbreaks.”

 Delawareans are encouraged to check the Delaware Department of Health and Social Services’ social media accounts (Facebook, Twitter, and Instagram) for testing location updates due to inclement weather.